It is now once again easier to open an account in Costa Rica, even if you are not a legal resident.

 If you are sure you are going to live in a particular community, outside of San Jose, then I recommend that you open your Costa Rica bank account there.

-As to "which Costa Rica bank?", that is hard to answer.
-Some like a National Bank such as BCR or Banco Nacional; while others like Scotia Bank or some other non-Costa Rican banks like HSBC.
+As to "which Costa Rica bank one should open an account with?", that is hard to answer.
+Some like a National Bank such as BCR or Banco Nacional; while others like Scotia Bank or some other non-Costa Rican banks like Davivienda.

-If you think standing in line at a bank here in the USA and dealing with banking bureacracy is bad here, well, you will now get to see REAL bureaucracy at work!
+If you think standing in line at a bank in the USA and dealing with banking bureacracy is bad, well, you will now get to see REAL bureaucracy at work!

 My best advice is: